Handbook

 Tuition rates are set by MnSCU and SCSU administration.
 Faculty have no control of these contingencies.
 Check back for rate increases starting every Fall semester.

-Yes, students should keep a copy, physical and/or digital, for every single course they have completed.
+Yes, students should keep a physical and/or digital copy of every course they have completed for at least 15 years.

 To request a fee refund contact the Business Office.